wistefan/i4trust-poc-ai-service/docker/marketplace/README.md

 ## Usage

+### BAE

 As soon as the Logic Proxy component of the BAE is healthy, you can open the marketplace start page on your host's browser by opening the URL: [http://10.2.0.13:8004](http://10.2.0.13:8004).
-Login can be performed using the pre-configured Keyrock IDP.
+Login can be performed using the pre-configured Keyrock IDP with the name "Local IDP".
 For a first test, hit the Login button and enter the admin credentials:
 ```
 Username: admin@test.com
 Password: admin
 ```
+You are now logged in as a user with admin priviliges on the BAE.

+E.g., an admin is able to add
+further external Identity Providers (IDPs) from the other participants to be used for logging in.
+After adding those external IDPs, these appear as well in the login dialog.
+This allows users from other participants to use their own IDP for login.

+### Keyrock

 You can also login directly at the Keyrock IDP by opening [http://10.2.0.20:8080](http://10.2.0.20:8080) within your browser and using the same admin credentials.
 When being logged in, you will find a pre-configured